 Deadly Fournier’s Gangrene

 Fournier’s gangrene involves an infection in the scrotum, penis, or perineum in a man.
 Whereas, the infection in a woman is in the vulva or perineum.
+It usually gets into the body through a cut or breaks in the skin.
 The dead or dying tissue in people with this type of gangrene is often found in the genitals and can stretch to the thighs, stomach, and chest.
-An infection near the genitals causes Fournier’s.
+Infection near the genitals causes Fournier’s.
+The infection occurs in 1.6 out of 100,000 males annually in the U.S. It most frequently occurs in males 50-79 years.
 Those taking Invokana are at a heightened risk for skin ulcerations that make users susceptible to infections and amputations.

 The European Medicines Agency (EMA) and The FDA warned of the risk of infections and ulcerations in 2017.
 The Canagliflozin Cardiovascular Assessment Study (CANVAS) found that 7 out of 1,000 patients taking Invokana will need lower-limb amputation.
 This seems like a small number; however, it truly is massive when you consider that Invokana is the best-selling inhibitor drug on the market for Type 2 diabetes.
 On May 16, 2017, the FDA issued a new Black Box warning for the Type 2 diabetes drug, Invokana, Invokamet and Invokamet XR.
 Due to new data from the clinical trials CANVAS and CANVAS –R (A Study of the Effects of Canagliflozin on Renal Endpoints in Adult Participants with Type 2 Diabetes Mellitus), the FDA felt these medications deserved the most severe warning in regards to lower limb amputations.

 Currently, there is no warning on Invokana about the risk of Fournier’s gangrene.